A-Skvortsov/Planetze/docs/pull_request_template.md

 ## Self Code Review Checklist

 - [ ] Code runs without errors
-- [ ] Code is compatible with your partners
+- [ ] Code is compatible with the branch being merged into
+- [ ] Code is documented
+- [ ] Files, variables, and functions adhere to naming conventions.